 La Musica Schools Project

-Yet, it is more than a love of music that we wish to impart.
-For we hope through our chamber music performances to teach young people that no matter the differences in language and ethnicity, music speaks with a universal tongue.
-Furthermore, the democratic nature of chamber music, a confluence of equals, sets a standard of cooperation to which all peoples and nations should aspire.
+It is more than a love of music we wish to impart to students.
+We hope to teach young people that no matter the differences in language and ethnicity, chamber music speaks with a universal tongue.
+It continues to demonstrate that the democratic nature of chamber music is the perfect source from which the growth of understanding and cooperation flows.

 Ringling College of Art and Design